cern-it-efp/EOSC-Testsuite/docs/noTerraform.rst

    * - clusters.dlTest
      - IPs of the GPU cluster's VMs.
 (Required if the GPU test was selected)

-For making use of this feature use the option '--no-terraform' when running the suite.
+For making use of this feature use the option '--noTerraform' when running the suite.